Two corgis wearing colorful bandanas

 exotic

 WSM Vets4Pets Ltd is a Vets4Pets practice (the website describes practices as “locally owned”).
 Based on the information available, the clinic appears set up for routine care plus urgent same-day appointments when needed, with multiple reviews describing emergency slots and follow-up communication after treatment.
 Owners mention practical touches such as sending photos after a cat’s surgery, handling euthanasia and payment “with discretion,” and a condolence card signed by the team.
-Reviews are mostly positive, but there are also a small number of very negative experiences reported without detail.

 Treats: